 ● bio-inspired component technologies (actuators, sensors, computing, etc.)

 The section will focus on the robotics and robotic functions inspired by biological systems/functions while manuscripts exploring specifically bionics and biomimetics in a broader sense should be published in the Bionics and Biomimetics section within Frontiers in Bioengineering and Biotechnology. .

-Bio-Inspired Robotics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Bio-Inspired Robotics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review and Technology and Code.